Butler vs. Eastern Michigan Predictions & Picks - November 6

 Butler vs. Eastern Michigan Predictions & Picks: Spread, Total - November 6

-Monday's game between the Butler Bulldogs (0-0) and Eastern Michigan Eagles (0-0) matching up at Hinkle Fieldhouse has a projected final score of 79-64 (according to our computer prediction) in favor of heavily favored Butler, so expect a lopsided matchup.
-The game will start at 8:00 PM ET on November 6.
+Monday's game between the Butler Bulldogs (0-0) and the Eastern Michigan Eagles (0-0) at Hinkle Fieldhouse should be a lopsided matchup, as our computer prediction projects a final score of 79-64 and heavily favors Butler to come out on top.
+Game time is at 8:00 PM ET on November 6.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!